The Leprechaun is one of Ireland’s more famous characters from Irish folklore. They have become renowned all over the world.

 What is a Leprechaun?

-As a cousin of the clurichaun they are known to inhabited Ireland well before the arrival of the Celts and give live for hundreds of years.
+As a cousin of the Clurichaun, the Leprechaun is known to inhabit Ireland before the arrival of the Celts and can survive hundreds of years.
 Some consider leprechaun’s to be the true natives of Ireland who are descended from Irish royalty.

 Because of their love of dancing they (the Fae) will constantly need shoes

-Yeats goes on to tell the story of a woman who had been spirited away by the Faeries and had been returned seven years later minus her toes.
+Yeats goes on to tell the story of a woman who had been spirited away by the Faeries.
+She had been returned seven years later, minus her toes.
 She had danced them off!

-You’ll hear a Leprechaun before you’ll ever see one.
-If you’re ever out in the rural country side and hear a tap, tap, tap, its usually the sound of them hammering nails into the soles of a shoe.
+You’ll hear an Irish Leprechaun before you’ll ever see one.
+If you’re ever out in the rural countryside and hear a tap, tap, tap, it’s usually the sound of them hammering nails into the soles of a shoe.
 But try to find whoever is making the noise is next to impossible.

-There is a misconception that Leprechauns are drunkards however, they do have a fondness of drinking Irish Poitín.
-It would be unfair to mistake them for their Irish cousins the cluricauns, a drunken creature who loves to cause chaos around Ireland at night time.
+There is a misconception that leprechauns are drunkards however; they do have a fondness of drinking Irish Poitín.
+It would be unfair to mistake them for their Irish cousins the Cluricauns, a drunken creature who loves to cause chaos around Ireland during the night.

 Catching a Leprechaun

 Catching one of the wee folk is no easy task and it’s often discouraged.
 They’re quick, smart, and have magical powers to vanish into thin air but they can be caught.
-It’s believed that if you’re lucky enough to catch a leprechaun he’ll grant you 3 wishes to be released but be careful, making the wrong wish could results in a life time of bad luck.
+It’s believed that if you’re lucky enough to catch a Leprechaun he’ll grant you 3 wishes to be released but be careful, making the wrong wish could result in a lifetime of bad luck.

-People do tell stories of their experiences in catching a Leprechuan and getting their 3 wishes granted.
-Be cautious of such claims as people tend to tell fibs about Leprechauns.
-See our guide on how to catch a Leprechaun.
+People do tell stories of their experiences in catching a Leprechaun and getting their 3 wishes.
+Be cautious of such claims, people tend to tell fibs and how they’ve caught them.

-Without a doubt Darby O’Gill and the little people is the best movie with Leprechauns.
-Starring Sean Connery, Janet Munro, and Albert Sharpe, it’s a movie full of folklore, songs, and dancing.
+Starring Sean Connery, Janet Munro, and Albert Sharpe, it’s a movie full of Irish folklore, songs, and dancing.